Tallaganda National Park

 Tallaganda is a national park in New South Wales, Australia.

 The national park gives its name to Phallocephale tallagandensis, a species of velvet worm that is known to occur there.

 Tallaganda offers many opportunities for rest and recreation.
-It is an ideal place for bushwalking, camping, mountain biking, orienteering, and 4WD touring.
+It is utilised for bushwalking, camping, mountain biking, orienteering, and 4WD touring.
 Many animals have found their home here.
-This is a great place to live for greater gliders, sugar gliders, eastern pygmy possums, as well as for the 55 bird species recorded here.
+This is a habitat for greater gliders, sugar gliders, eastern pygmy possums, as well as for the 55 bird species recorded here.